J. A. Hunter: Books

-Aka.
-Tales of the African Frontier.
-With Daniel P. Mannix, published by Hamish Hamilton, UK 1954.
-Also published under the title Tales of the African Frontier (Harper & Brothers, USA 1954) and the basis for the 1959 movie Killers of Kilimanjaro : J. A. Hunter and Daniel P. Mannix re-tell the true life stories of some of Africa's early settlers, slavers, ivory hunters, missionaries, traders and police officers.
+Also known as Tales of the African Frontier.
+With Daniel P. Mannix, published by Hamish Hamilton in the United Kingdom in 1954.
+Also published under the title Tales of the African Frontier (Harper & Brothers, USA 1954) and the basis for the 1959 movie Killers of Kilimanjaro.
+J. A. Hunter and Daniel P. Mannix re-tell the true life stories of some of Africa's early settlers, slavers, ivory hunters, missionaries, traders and police officers.